brillout/goldpage/docs/csr-and-ssr-explained.md

 # CSR & SSR Explained

+> :information_source: You can use Goldpage without reading this document; we recommend that you write your app first and learn about CSR and SSR later.

+This document explains the differences between CSR and SSR, interactive and non-interactive, static and dynamic.

 > :information_source:
-> You do not need to read this document
-> and you do not need to know what CSR and SSR are
-> in order to use Goldpage.
-> We recommend that you start writing a prototype first and learn about CSR and SSR later.

-This document explains:
-- What CSR is.
-- What SSR is.
-- What CSR + SSR is about.
-- The motivation of doing CSR, SSR, and CSR and SSR.
-- The difference between an interactive page and a non-interactive page.
-- The difference between a static page and a dynamic page.

-> :information_source:
-> If you already know what CSR, SSR, and CSR + SSR are then checkout
+> If you already know what CSR and SSR are then checkout
 > [Client-side Rendering (CSR) VS Server-side Rendering (SSR)](/docs/csr-vs-ssr.md#readme)
-> instead which goes deep into the differences between CSR and SSR and helps you decide what to use.
+> instead.

 > :warning:
-> This document requires you to you have a good understanding of what the DOM is:
+> This document requires you to know what the [DOM is](/docs/dom.md#readme).
-> - You know that anything you see on a page in the browser is represented in the DOM tree.
-> - You know that the DOM manipulation APIs are what allows a page to change and to be interactive.
-> - You are somewhat familiar / you have seen the basic DOM manipulation APIs before: `document.getElementById(id)`, `element.appendChild(aChild)`, `document.createElement(tagName)`, `element.setAttribute(name, value)`, etc.
-> - You know that view libraries (React/Vue/...) are essentially helper libraries that call the DOM manipulation APIs for you.
-> - You know that HTML is essentially a declarative specification of the initial DOM.
-> - You know that HTML is generated on the server-side and that the DOM is manipulated on the browser-side.
->
-> If any of the above is not clear to you, then learn about the DOM before continuing reading this document.

 #### Contents